scarlosteixeira/react-weather/README.md

 ## Description

-React app that consumes the OpenWeather API to get the current weather for a given city.
-As part of General Assembly's Software Engineering Immersive course.
+This is a React app that consumes the OpenWeather API to get the current weather for a given city.
+This project was completed as part of General Assembly's Software Engineering Immersive course.

 This is a simple weather app that uses the aforementioned API, inbuilt JavaScript Geolocation API to automatically get the latitude and longitude of the users position, as far as the user allow it on browser, and GeoDB Cities API on the search bar that returns city name, country name, latitude and longitude of the searched city.